 The Wyoming Social Studies Content and Performance Standards represent the cooperative effort of school district, University, community college, and business participants.
 The State Social Studies Standards Committee recognizes that social studies is the integrated study of the social sciences and humanities to promote civic competence.
 The mission of social studies is to help young people develop the ability to make informed and reasoned decisions as citizens of a culturally diverse, democratic society in an interdependent world.
 Students develop a core of knowledge and skills drawn from many academic disciplines, learn how to analyze their own and others’ opinions on important issues, and become motivated to participate in civic and community life as active, informed citizens.

-Current Wyoming Social Studies Standards
+Social Studies Content & Performance Standards Downloads

-- Social Studies 2013 Standards DRAFT (PDF)
+- 2014 Social Studies Standards (PDF)

-- Social Studies Standards (PDF)
+- 2008 Social Studies Standards (PDF)

-- Social Studies Standards (Word)
+- 2008 Social Studies Standards (Word)

 Promising Links and Web Sites for Socials Studies

 The internet has a wealth of excellent resources for students and social studies teachers.
 The following are just a sample of some that might prove particularly useful in the classroom.
 If you know of a site that should be included here, please contact us and let us know.

 Disclaimer: The following are sites suggested by the WDE Social Studies Content specialist; they should not be interpreted in any way as recommended or endorsed by the Wyoming Department of Education.